Ze-Victor/search-zip-code/README.md

 With this structure, I sought simplicity, clarity, flexibility, and the ability to clearly separate responsibilities within the project.
 This can help facilitate code development, testing, and maintenance.

+## Development Strategy

+### Configuration and Change Management Planning

+- I created the main branch, which will be the final branch of the project, and started a Go project in it.

+- Next, I set up the development environment to receive new features.

+- From the develop branch, features were created, which, after completion and testing, were integrated into the development environment and finally into the main branch.

+- This flow helps maintain development organization and facilitates task division.

+### Project Schedule

+#### Day 1:
+- Validation of request and ZIP code.
+- Retrieval of ZIP code from simulated file.
+- Replacement of numbers with zeros until finding the ZIP code.
+- Code review.

+#### Day 2:
+- Unit tests and end-to-end tests.
+- Project structuring for better adaptation to development.
+- Code review.

+#### Day 3:
+- Code quality with static code analysis (linter).
+- Makefile to automate compilation and execution tasks.
+- Documentation with Swagger.
+- Logger structuring.

+#### Day 4:
+- API authorization.
+- API design.

+_Note: The challenge file mentioned receiving and returning JSON.
+However, the task was to SEARCH for an address through a ZIP code, so it made sense to be a GET request.
+However, Getters do not take a body in the request.
+Therefore, I performed the search by sending the ZIP code as a parameter.
+Code review.
+Documentation review._

+### Day 5:

+- Endpoint for application health.
+- Endpoint for application metrics.
+- README Rewrite
+- Code Review

 ## Answer to Question 02:

 When we type an address (http://www.netshoes.com.br) in the browser, it starts a complex process.
 First, it needs to know where that address is hosted, i.e., what its domain is.
 To do this, it asks DNS for help, which works like a phone book, i.e., a domain server.
 This domain server resolves the address sent by the server and returns an IP that will be used by the browser to communicate client-server.